-While bleach is effective in killing surface fungus and removing mold-caused stains on walls, it does not penetrate deeply into the drywall, leaving the mold’s “roots” unaffected.
+While bleach is effective in killing surface fungi and removing mold-caused stains on walls, it does not penetrate deeply into the drywall, leaving the mold’s “roots” unaffected.
 That implies the issue will most likely return, possibly within days.
-Simply spray undiluted white vinegar onto the afflicted area and allow it to dry to destroy mould under the surface.
+Simply spray undiluted white vinegar onto the afflicted area and allow it to dry to destroy mold under the surface.
 Don’t worry about the stink; it will go away once the vinegar is totally dried.

 Make Sure It Doesn’t Come Back

-- Wipe up any puddles or spills as soon as possible.
+Wipe up any puddles or spills as soon as possible.

-- After a shower or bath, keep the bathroom door open for at least 20 minutes with the air fan running or the bathroom window open to enable humidity to dissipate.
+After a shower or bath, keep the bathroom door open for at least 20 minutes with the air fan running or the bathroom window open to enable humidity to dissipate.

-- Spread out damp towels to allow them to dry rapidly.
+Spread out damp towels to allow them to dry rapidly.

-- Shower with the bathroom door open if possible to prevent moisture from accumulating in the confined space.
+Shower with the bathroom door open if possible to prevent moisture from accumulating in the confined space.

 Set a canister of moisture-absorbing desiccant (often silica gel or salt) in a corner of your bathroom, or run a dehumidifier if you live in a particularly humid region.

 When it’s time to repaint or renovate the bathroom or mold-prone rooms, choose mold-resistant paint.

-- Clean the bathroom once a week with your preferred disinfectant, whether it’s bleach, vinegar, or a professional cleaner, and remember to scrape behind shampoo bottles and other shower essentials where mold may accumulate.
+Clean the bathroom once a week with your preferred disinfectant, whether it’s bleach, vinegar, or a professional cleaner, and remember to scrape behind shampoo bottles and other shower essentials where mold may accumulate.

 Know Your Mold and Mildew

 Mold may cause allergic responses, asthma, and other respiratory problems, and it is especially dangerous for young children, the elderly, and those who already have respiratory diseases or have compromised immune systems.
-Mold can appear in a variety of forms and hues, none of which correctly identify the species of mould.
+Mold can appear in a variety of forms and hues, none of which correctly identify the species of mold.
 It does, however, frequently appear in different shades of black, white, green, or blue, as well as countless combinations of these and other hues.

 What is Black Mold?